mgrove36/portfolio/young-reporter/index.md

 ---
 title: BBC Young Reporter Article Creator
-description: A simple tool to create markdown files from news articles, for uploading to the Reading School BBC Young Reporter website
+description: A tool to create markdown files from news articles and their metadata for uploading to the Reading School BBC Young Reporter website.
 layout: default
 icon: comment
 ---